 Breast Magnetic Resonance Imaging (MRI)

+MRI is used to screen high-risk women, evaluate the breasts of some newly diagnosed cancer patients, and for other diagnostic indications.
 An MRI scan uses magnets and radio waves (instead of X-rays) to produce highly detailed, cross-sectional images of the breasts.
-We may use a contrast material called gadolinium, which we inject into your arm before or during the exam.
-This contrast makes it easier for us to see the breast tissue details.
+We use a contrast material containing gadolinium, which we inject into your arm during the exam.
+This contrast makes it possible to see abnormalities in breast tissue.